Natural Area Site Workdays

-Broward County Parks and Recreation Division has 21 designated natural areas, with some already open to the public and others at various stages of development.
+Broward County Parks and Recreation Division has 21 designated natural areas.
 These natural areas are important for the indigenous flora and fauna they preserve, including rare and endangered species.

-Volunteers are likewise important for the preservation of these historic plant and animal communities.
-On a regular basis, the Division turns to volunteers to help restore and protect our natural areas by, for instance, helping remove invasive plants that threaten to overrun native habitats.
+Volunteers are also important to the preservation of these historic plant and animal communities.
+Parks and Recreation relies on volunteers to help restore and protect natural areas by, for example, helping remove invasive plants that threaten to overrun native habitats.

-Our volunteers not only contribute to this effort, they also learn about Broward County’s ecosystems in the process, with the natural areas serving as informal laboratories.
-For high school students who volunteer, the hours they contribute count toward the service hours required for graduation.
+Volunteers not only contribute a valuable service, they also learn about Broward County’s ecosystems in the process, with the natural areas serving as informal laboratories.
+For high school students, volunteer hours they contribute count toward service hours required for graduation.

-Participants must wear closed-toe shoes and long pants to participate in these natural area workdays.
-Long sleeves, hats, and sunscreen are also recommended.
-Gloves, eye protection, and drinking water are provided.
-All participants must also fill out a workday volunteer application prior to taking part in a workday.
-Under 18 must have a parent/guardian’s signature on the form, and a parent/guardian must accompany any volunteer under age 13.
+Volunteers must wear closed-toe shoes and long pants to participate in a natural area workday.
+Long sleeves, hats and sunscreen are also recommended.
+Gloves, eye protection and drinking water are provided.
+All participants must also fill out a Volunteer Application prior to taking part in a workday.
+Volunteers under age 18 must have a parent/guardian’s signature on the form, and a parent/guardian must accompany any volunteer under age 13.